pablo-gar/cell_annotation_HCA/pancreas/apendix/data_retrieval.md

 ```

 ## Lawlor et al.
-Execcute the following in `./pancreas/data` to create `paper_alternative_GSE86469.loom` which will contain the paper's count matrix along with cell types
+Execute the following in `./pancreas/data` to create `paper_alternative_GSE86469.loom` which will contain the paper's count matrix along with cell types

 ```bash